Charliecr94/Charliecr94/README.md

 Machine Learning Engineer
 -------------------------

-Stoic and libertarian, passionate about learning, health, sports and life, with experience in practical implementation of AI models, also as a web developer and architect of AWS solutions in my own startup.
+Stoic and libertarian, passionate about learning, health, sports and life, with experience in practical implementation of AI models, also as a web developer and architect of AWS solutions in my  startup.
 Challenges amuse me, and that is why I dedicate my time to solving circumstances that add value to other people.
 Currently I can help you with:

 * ML Models Deployment with Tensorflow, Keras, Sklearn & Pytorch.
 * Develop apps using React Native.